-So what trends can you expect exactly this 2022?
+So what trends can you expect exactly?
 Here’s what we think.

 With everything being virtual nowadays, it’s more important now than ever to make sure your community is accessible to your target audience.
 The key to doing this is to choose a software that lets you build a browser-based community.